 The 2018 Unsung Hero Award recipients are Dennis and Bobbie Davis.
 Dennis and Bobbie have been with Fair Hill International for over five years.
 Bobbie assists with the FHI database and has served on the Volunteer Workforce Committee.
 Both have virtually lived on The Dutta Corporation FHI grounds for the past two weeks preparing for this event, working tirelessly and unselfishly from 8 am until dark every day moving straw and mums, picking and moving pumpkins, hanging signs and banners, and decorating office trailers.
 During the past four days they’ve been here driving courtesy carts and organizing the volunteer raffles.
 And they’ll still be here on Monday and Tuesday taking down all those decorations and putting them away to use in 2019.Thank you, Dennis and Bobbie for all your hard work with Fair Hill International!

 Denise Maillie started with FHI in 2006, actually as an Endurance volunteer.
 Rupert called her that fall (once you get on our Volunteer list we don’t ever let you off…) to ask if she would help with Admissions.
 Her first year she did one four-hour shift, and her job has just ballooned from there.
-Currently Denise is the Head of Admissions.
-She also oversees Merchandising (choosing and ordering merchandise, and pricing).
+Currently Denise is the Executive Administrator for FHI.
+She has also in the past overseen Merchandising (choosing and ordering merchandise, and pricing).
 During the rest of the year Denise is the Scorer for all the Horse Trials, and also does many little things that add up to big time – picking up and returning borrowed plants, putting up signs and banners, and a million other things.

 We asked Denise WHY she continues volunteer.
 She said “Because it’s family.
 Why come back to a job that takes so much of your time and get no pay…Because it’s family.
 You do whatever your family needs and you love spending time with them.”